 I suggest three bags of 10 of these.
-We presently have two bags and have run out in a couple of places leveling our camper and supporting the stabilizing jacks our first year.
+We started out with two bags and ran out in a couple of places leveling our camper and supporting the stabilizing jacks our first year.
 For the last two summers, three bags

 Scissor Jack Socket

-Your camper relies on the electricity you put into, so don’t skimp on the gear you use to connect your camper to the pedestal.
+Your camper relies on the electricity you put into it, so don’t skimp on the gear you use to connect your camper to the pedestal.

 If your camper did not come with one, you will need one in the correct amperage, either 30 or 50 amps.
 We have a 30 amp camper, so I will be picking up a power extension cable just in case.
-Fortunately, I have never needed an extension cord for electrical hook-up, but I have needed one for water and cable and I am sure it is only a matter of time.
+We almost needed one at a site in Nashville.
+The pedestal was at the back and our power connection is close to the front of the camper.
+I really need to get one of these myself.

 Like the hitch, power management is a source of serious debate among RVers.
 There are a few different brands, each with their plusses and minuses.
 We ended up buying the Progressive Industries model and it has been great so far.
 Basically, the device works like a surge protector for your camper.
 It analyzes the power coming from the pedestal, looking for all sorts of electrical problems.